 Remember, several of these habits do so much more than simply reduce cancer risk.
 They also help to prevent development and progression of all kinds of chronic diseases, such as diabetes, heart disease, and high blood pressure.
 It is likely that your loved ones would benefit from working on these behaviors as well.
 Make it a family affair to work on being healthier and find ways to make it fun!
 We are more willing to stick to things that we enjoy, so look forward to changing your lifestyle habits so that you can live your best life yet!

 If you are currently not following these recommendations, do not be hard on yourself.
 Pick one behavior to work on and gradually increase how many of these you are trying to reduce cancer risk!

-Click here to join the private practice membership, The Oncology Dietitian Collective!
-This is where you will learn to finally begin getting your life back to feeling more like you – get back more time to enjoy your life and less worrying about cancer recurrence.
+Click here to join the private practice membership, Cancer Simplified!
+This monthly membership is for those who are done trying to use Dr. Google for nutrition advice and just want the SIMPLE facts.
+Join for exclusive content and finally begin to get your life back and feel more like you – get back more time to enjoy your life and less worrying about cancer recurrence.